Singer-songwriter Dan Korn weaves beguiling melodies around exquisitely-crafted lyrics. His evocative songs are "laden with farewells".

 Dan Korn's debut album, Of The Sea, was released in 2015.
 It showcased 9 new songs as well as a new version of the seminal Lost Love Shanty.
 It was the yield of a band really coming into it's own.
 The album was recorded at Cosy Studios in the Kent countryside, the home of guitarist Bob Turley.
 This new, electric sound was brilliantly offset by the three-part harmonies of Korn, Sharp and guest vocalist, Grace Banks.

 Since the album's release, Korn has been on the road much of the time, playing scores of concerts throughout the UK and Europe.
-There have been appearances at such notable venues as The Royal Oak in Edinburgh and 59 Rivoli in Paris, as well as the Leipzig Buchmesse.
+There have been appearances at such notable venues as The Royal Oak in Edinburgh, 59 Rivoli in Paris, and the Leipzig Buchmesse.

-In the Summer of 2016, Korn toured in America for the first time, playing 21 shows in 7 states.
+In the Summer of 2016, Korn toured in America for the first time alongside LA-based Jeremiah & The Red Eyes.
+Together, they played 21 shows in 7 states.

-2017 will see first forays into Denmark, Sweden, Norway, Austria and Catalonia as well as the release of Dan Korn's second album.
+2018 will see the release of Dan Korn's second album.

 "The heady mixture of enchanting melodies, considered lyrics and skilful guitar make for a captivating experience."